 If you already own a luxury box at Wrigley Field, contact us today to market your suite for the events you will be unable to attend.
 There is no reason why events should go unused.
 Why not make back some of your investment by renting out your suite to our corporate clients?
 Email us directly at firstname.lastname@example.org to learn more about the process and about becoming an important client with LuxuryVIPSuites.com.

-Book a luxury suite to the next Chicago Cubs game at Wrigley Field
+Book a luxury suite to the next Chicago Cubs game at Wrigley Field!

 No longer known as the Lovable Losers, the Chicago Cubs franchise joined the National League back in 1876 as the Chicago White Stockings.
-After eventually settling on the name Chicago Cubs officially in 1907, the club enjoyed success in back to back World Series titles in 1907 and 1908.
+After eventually settling on the name Chicago Cubs officially in 1907, the club enjoyed success with back to back World Series titles in 1907 and 1908.

 The Cubs wouldn’t see another World Series berth until 1945.
 Game four of the 1945 World Series featured the Cubs against the Detroit Tigers at Wrigley Field.
 As the legendary baseball story goes, local tavern owner William Sianis was ejected from the park due to the odor of his pet goat, which was bothering other fans.
 Sianis declared that the Cubs weren’t going to win anymore.
 His prophetic words held true for quite some time.
 The Cubs went on to lose the series and wouldn’t make another appearance in the World Series until 2016, on the 46th anniversary of Sianis’s death.